- Member Services

 Overview & Theme

 Students will compete for cash prizes and an opportunity to show their video to leaders of the state’s legal community.
-Please see the contest’s rollout video for additional information about our theme.

 Web Resources for Students